Open Autonomous Intelligence Initiative

 • speculative future extensions

-Focus on structure, boundaries, and enforceability.
+structure, boundaries, mappings, and enforceability

 6. How to Submit Feedback

-• inline comments on documents
+• inline comments

-• a short memo (1–3 pages)
+• short memo (1–3 pages)

-• an email with numbered observations
+• email with observations

 • diagrams